 The biggest struggle of music lessons is usually the enforcement of practicing.
 Many parents expect a student to be drawn to the instrument enough to practice on his or her own.
 This is frequently not the case and can set up faulty expectations.
 Learning music is WORK, and kids rarely do something that feels like work.
 Practice needs to be enforced just like homework, housework, sports practice, and other responsibilities for a love of music to be cultivated.
 Here are a few tips to ensure your student gets the most out of music lessons.

 2. Don’t miss lessons.
-Momentum and consistency will help drive a student forward and feel good about the process.
+When taking adult piano lessons online, momentum and consistency will help drive a student forward and feel good about the process.
 Frequent missed lessons (for any reason) diminish the student’s feeling that music is fun and important and slows down their progress.
+You can click for more info and enjoy while learning instruments.

 4. Listen to lots of music that features the instrument your child is studying.
 It’s important for the student to see the end result of their work, practice, and weekly lessons.
 Listening to a wonderful performance can inspire practicing, more listening, and more enjoyment.